DPCN-US/www/content/about/design-philosophy.md

 Here are a few examples of why hams may want to join a DPCN system.
 DPCN users may wish to:

 * Maintain high personal availability via ham radio.
-* Organize local radio traffic by purpose and function and not by repeater system[^1] coverage.
+* Organize radio traffic by purpose or function and not by repeater system[^1] coverage.
-* Play with the latest in high-tech two-way commercial radios and system components.
+* Play with the latest high-tech two-way commercial radios and system components.
 * Gain real-world experience with modern digital two-way radio technology.
 * Maintain emergency preparedness.
 * Be on call for family and friends.